jmtayloruk/jmtayloruk.github.io/research.md

 but scanned fluorescence imaging techniques (particularly two-photon microscopy) are poorly matched to the characteristics of a widefield FLIM camera.
 We are developing [new optical approaches](https://youtu.be/IiCKgJnZ_F4?t=2161) (more results in the pipeline - coming soon!) to enable fast, efficient two-photon FLIM.
 Further work is ongoing to tackle the challenges of imaging deeper into dynamic living tissue.

-### Quantitative biophotonic measurement of dynamic intercellular forces

-Although fluorescence microscopy has revolutionised structural imaging, it is much harder to gain insights into the function of constituent cells in situ in a living animal, and understand the forces that drive many cell behaviours.
-Two critical technological challenges must be solved: how to capture high-quality subcellular images at all in this complex, dynamic environment, and how to measure the intercellular forces present.
-Recently-emerged FLIM-FRET tension sensing probes and TCSPC array cameras hold exciting potential for tissue-scale cellular force mapping in highly dynamic live environments such as the heart.
-In a collaboration with University of Sheffield and Imperial College, we are applying these exciting new technologies to the challenging scenario of measuring forces in the live beating heart, initially in zebrafish models of cardiac development.

-Intercellular forces are a crucial driver of embryo and organ morphogenesis, and these forces are particularly complex in highly-mobile tissue such as the beating heart.
-It is only with the heart beating in its natural context that we can ask: what are the local intercellular forces shaping the beating heart, and how do they integrate with cardiac function to ensure robust cardiac morphogenesis in the embryo?

 ### Quantitative flow field measurement